Contents

-The Christian spectacle
+The Christian Spectacle

 Spectacle is vital to religion.
 Whether it be a High Papal Mass in St. Peter’s Basilica, a Hindu procession along the banks of the Ganges, or an American ‘Christian Television Spectacular’; the passion to display, to dramatize, to excite the senses and to stir up the emotions is plainly evident.
 That passion, however, has nothing to do with the way God approaches things.
 Though He is the one true God, the Creator of all things and Lord of the Universe, He has nothing to prove… and He is not a